LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 What AI Humanizer Tools Actually Do

 AI humanizer tools rewrite AI-assisted text so it reads less mechanical.
-A good tool can vary sentence length, remove stock phrasing, smooth transitions, simplify dense passages, and make tone feel more natural.
+A good one can vary sentence length, remove stock transitions, smooth awkward phrasing, simplify dense passages, and make the tone fit the audience.

 The weak ones mostly swap words.
-That creates a new problem: the text may look different, but it still feels vague, over-polished, or awkward.
-In some cases, aggressive rewriting can also change claims, break citations, or introduce phrasing that sounds fluent but says less.
+That creates a different problem: the text looks changed, but it still feels vague, over-polished, or weirdly formal.
+In the worst cases, aggressive rewriting changes the meaning, breaks citations, or turns a clear sentence into fluent nonsense.

-For this category, I would not judge tools only by the "human score" shown inside their own dashboard.
-That number can be useful as a rough signal, but it is not enough.
+I would not judge these tools only by the "human score" shown inside their own dashboard.
+That score can be a rough signal, but it is not enough.
+In my experience, the most revealing test is boring: put the original and rewritten version side by side, then check whether every claim, example, and source still says the same thing.

 The 10 Best AI Humanizer Tools